daniviga/gole1-pro/README.md

 # README

-## Fix the rotation sensor direction
+## Fix the rotation sensor orientation

 Add `/etc/udev/hwdb.d/61-sensor-local.hwdb` from this repo, then